 - The Program Execution property is used to globally enable or disable IEC-61131 execution.
 It is by default set to disabled to avoid the display of certain prompts that are required when downloading to devices that contain a running instance of the IEC-61131 engine.
 Be sure to set this property to Execute Periodically or your programs will not execute. - The Start Mode property is used to define the state of retained variables upon power-up.
 If Cold Start is selected, the initial values will be used and the retentive values will be discarded.
+If Warm Start is selected, the retentive values will be used if they are available, with the initial values used as a fallback. - The Crimson Action properties are used to define Crimson programs or other actions that will be executed by the IEC-61131 engine at startup and before each scan.
+These actions are performed within the main scan, and care must be taken not to execute complex code that will prejudice the requested scan time.
+Note that you do not require an IEC-61131 license in order to use these actions.
+Any device that can support Crimson control will run these actions even if it requires but lacks a license for the IEC-61131 engine.

-If Warm Start is selected, the retentive values will be used if they are available, with the initial values used as a fallback. - The Cycle Time property is used to define how often the IEC-61131 engine should execute all the programs set as Called on Each Cycle.
-It also provides the time-base for the periodic execution mechanism described above. - The Execution Order property is used to control the order in which Main Programs will be executed by the IEC-61131 engine.
+- The Cycle Time property is used to define how often the IEC-61131 engine should execute all the programs set as Called on Each Cycle.
+It also provides the timebase for the periodic execution mechanism described above. - The Execution Order property is used to control the order in which Main Programs will be executed by the IEC-61131 engine.
 The programs shown in the list can be moved up and down using the buttons on the attached toolbar.